Applications for the 2025 ACT Book of the Year Award are currently open and close on Thursday 20 March 2025.

 - Nominations will only be accepted from the author or their publisher.

-- The nominated book must have been published in English for the first time in the previous year (the publication date is taken as the date printed in the book).
+- The nominated book must have been published in English for the first time in the previous year, between 1 January and 31 December 2024 (the publication date is taken as the date printed in the book).

 - The nominated book must have been written by an author who resides in the ACT or can strongly demonstrate a current ACT-based arts practice.